-- Insert the glass pestle into the reservoir and gently homogenize the clotted material and serum. - In a hood, slowly pipette approximately 500 μL of liquid blood onto the fabric swatch.
+- Slowly transfer the clotted blood into the reservoir of an autoclaved tissue homogenizer. - Insert the glass pestle into the reservoir and gently homogenize the clotted material and serum. - In a hood, slowly pipette approximately 500 μ L of liquid blood onto the fabric swatch.
 If the liquid blood tube contains limited volume, a smaller volume of blood should be applied to the swatch. - Record the volume of blood used to prepare the stain in the case notes.